abadez/UrbanEvents/README.md

 1. Have docker and docker compose installed
 - sudo apt install docker
 - sudo apt install docker-compose
-2. Make sure you don't have any postgresql service running on your machine
+2. Make sure you don't have any service running on ports 5432 and 8000
-- Run this command to check if there is any service running: sudo service postgresql status
-- If there the servive is running stop it: sudo service postgresql stop
+- Note: By default potgresql runs on port 5432, if you have any postgresql instance running on your computer stop it: sudo service postgresql stop
 3. Have Postman installed to use project API

 ## Run project (Linux)